-We have fixed the close of business on July 31, 2020, as the record date (the " Record Date") for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
+We have fixed the close of business on April 27, 2022 as the record date (the 'Record Date') for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
 Only our stockholders of record at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting or any adjournments or postponements thereof.

-On or about August 14, 2020, we mailed to most of our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement, our Annual Report for the fiscal year ended December 31, 2019 that we filed with the SEC on August , 2020 (as amended, the "Annual Report"), and how to vote online.
+On or before May 2, 2022, we mailed to most of our stockholders a Notice of Internet Availability of Proxy Materials (the Notice") containing instructions on how to access our proxy statement, our Annual Report for the fiscal year ended December 31, 2021 (the "Annual Report"), and how to vote online.
 The Notice also contains instructions on how you can elect to receive a printed copy of the proxy statement and Annual Report.